Edward Hope Kirkby

 Edward Hope Kirkby (31 December 1853 – 28 July 1915) was a jeweler watchmaker in Williamstown, Victoria who eventually became a manufacturing electrician making systems of fire protection.
-He is best known for his early X-ray experiments and later wireless experiments, among the earliest in Australia.
-He experimented on his own account and together with George Augustine Taylor.
+He is best known for his early X-ray experiments and later wireless experiments, among the earliest in Australia first reported at Footscray in 1899.
+He experimented on his own account and George Augustine Taylor always used Kirkby, and the wireless made by him, in his lectures.
 There are no primary references to George Taylor experimenting with wireless telegraphy himself.
 Kirkby was the technical genius behind Father Archibald Shaw and his Australasian Wireless ventures.

 Early life and family

 Kirkby was born on 31 December 1853 aboard the ship Hope, en route to Melbourne, Victoria.
 His family settled in Sandhurst (now Bendigo), where his father ran a soft drink business.
 Kirkby trained as a jeweller and watchmaker and later studied electricity and magnetism at the Bendigo School of Mines.

 He married Jane Gill in Melbourne, and they lived in Sandhurst before moving to Williamstown around 1882, where he opened a shop and had four sons.
-In 1888, he patented a timekeeping system for football matches, followed by a 1893 patent for a street fire alarm system adopted by the Melbourne Fire Brigade.
+In 1888, he patented a timekeeping system for football matches, followed by an 1893 patent for a street fire alarm system adopted by the Melbourne Fire Brigade.

-In 1901, he moved to Melbourne’s city centre to manufacture fire protection systems and X-ray equipment, and later pursued wireless telegraphy.
+In 1901, he moved to Melbourne's city centre to manufacture fire protection systems and X-ray equipment, and later pursued wireless telegraphy.
 By 1907, he relocated to Sydney, where he continued his work in fire protection and medical apparatus.

 After a dispute with business partners, Kirkby leased a factory in Randwick through a Catholic order and produced fire systems and wireless equipment.
 He died of a heart attack on 28 July 1915, two days after his wife's death.
 They are buried at Waverley Cemetery.